fdserr/clotilde/README.md

 ## Usage

-Don't use, work in progress.

-out! things in space, take them in! or just rd! them up, eval! to fork.
+out! things in space, take them in! or just rd! them up, using eval! to fork.

 ## License